 - How to play Wraith - top tips and tricks

-Apex Legends Wraith guide: strengths & weaknesses
+Apex Legends Wraith guide: strengths and weaknesses

 Everything about Wraith is designed to make her difficult to pin down and kill.
 While big beefy Tanks like Gibraltar look to absorb and negate damage, Wraith seeks to avoid it altogether with her Passive forewarning of incoming threats, and her Tactical and Ultimate allowing her and her teammates to reposition in short order.